b06901089/pokemon-space-invader/README.md

 <img src="img/logo/logo-gpt-v1.png" width="256" height="256">

 A simple Space-Invader-style game implemented in Python using Pygame and Pokemon-themed sprites.
-It's sometimes playable yes sometimes unplayable due to high frequency of updates.

 ## About me and the projects